Beee4life/acf-city-selector/README.md

 I got the idea for this plugin through [Fabrizio Sabato](https://github.com/fab01) who used it a bit differently, which can ben seen [here](http://www.deskema.it/en/articles/multi-level-country-state-city-cascading-select-wordpress).

-Since I couldn't fix the Javascript for this plugin, [Jarah de Jong](https://github.com/inquota) took care of the JS basics.
+[Jarah de Jong](https://github.com/inquota) helped me out with the JS basics and [John McDonald](https://github.com/mrjohnmc) for the German translation.

 <a name="changelog"></a>
 ### Changelog